plan4hub/yoda/docs/MANUAL.md

 Further options display, instead of # of open issues, issues opened or closed in the period, or the average duration for issues being open.

 All arguments may be supplied directly using the URL using default "parameter=<value>" notation with & between.
-The possible arguments are: owner, repo, startdate, enddate, interval, labelfilter, labelsplit, other, title, user, token, count.
+The possible arguments are: owner, repolist, startdate, enddate, interval, labelfilter, labelsplit, other, title, user, token, count.

+*Note*: The URL field repo is supported for backwards compatbility.

 *Note*: Dates (startdate, enddate) may also be specified as delta ref. current date.
 Example: startdate=-14  (set start date to 2 weeks ago) or startdate=-10m (set start date 10 month back).